mpatacchiola/blog/_posts/2020-12-16-intro-variational-inference-2.markdown

 published: false
 ---

 This is the second post of the series on variational inference.
 In the previous post I have introduced the variational framework, and the three main characters at play: the evidence, the Kullback-Leibler (KL) divergence, and the Evidence Lower BOund (ELBO).
-I have showed how the ELBO can be considered as a surrogate objective for finding the posterior distribution $$p(\mathbf{z} \vert \mathbf{x})$$ when the evidence $$p(\mathbf{x})$$ is intractable.
-By maximizing the ELBO we can find the parameters $$\boldsymbol{\theta}$$ of a variational distribution $$q_{\theta}(\mathbf{z})$$ that better fit the posterior.
+I have showed how the ELBO can be considered as a surrogate objective for finding the posterior distribution $$p(z \vert x)$$ when the evidence $$p(x)$$ is intractable.
+By maximizing the ELBO we can find the parameters $$\theta$$ of a variational distribution $$q_{\theta}(z)$$ that better fit the posterior.
 However, I did not mention how the ELBO itself can by maximized in practice.
-One approach is to estimate the gradient of the ELBO with respect to $$\boldsymbol{\theta}$$ and then move in the direction of steepest ascent.
+One approach is to estimate the gradient of the ELBO with respect to $$\theta$$ and then move in the direction of steepest ascent.
 Depending on the particular problem at hand and the choice of variational distribution, this could be challenging.

 In this post I will focus on this particular problem, showing how we can estimate the gradients of the ELBO by using two techniques: the score function estimator (a.k.a.
 REINFORCE) and the pathwise estimator (a.k.a. reparametrization trick).